Colten45/Twitch-API/v3_resources/bans.md

 ***

-Stores and updates information about a [channels's][channels] block list.
+Stores and updates information about a [channels's][channels] ban list.

 | Endpoint | Description |
 | ---- | --------------- |